Skip to main content

 Adding .mise.toml

-In your pull request, you will find a .mise.toml file that looks like the following:
+The pull request includes a .mise.toml file that resembles the following:

 [tools]